MedMaxLab/selfEEG/Paper/paper.md

 SelfEEG covers all the stages of a typical SSL pipeline, ranging from data import to model design and training.
 It includes modules specifically designed to: split data at various granularity levels (e.g., session-, subject-, or dataset-based splits); effectively manage data stored with different configurations (e.g., file extensions, data types) during mini-batch construction; provide a wide range of standard deep learning models, data augmentations and SSL baseline methods applied to EEG data.

-Most of the functionalities offered by selfEEG can be executed both on GPUs and CPUs, expanding its usability beyond the self-supervised learning area.
+Most of the functionality offered by selfEEG can be executed both on GPUs and CPUs, expanding its usability beyond the self-supervised learning area.
-Additionally, these functionalities can be employed for the analysis of other biomedical signals often coupled with EEGs, such as electromyography or electrocardiography data.
+Additionally, selfEEG can be employed for the analysis of other biomedical signals often coupled with EEGs, such as electromyography or electrocardiography data.

 These features make selfEEG a versatile deep learning tool for biomedical applications and a useful resource in SSL, one of the currently most active fields of Artificial Intelligence.